lime-n/Python-Project/Scrapy_playwright-project/README.md

 - The script automates the scroll and grabs the `FETCH` resource type which contains the `API` for tiktok and the `payload` in the url.
 Therefore, saving the results and reading them in the next method for further parsing.

 Additional notes:
-- Opportunity to grab various results more multiple resource types for dynamic scrolling sites that have a defense towards the payload extraction.
+- Opportunity to grab various results from multiple resource types for dynamic scrolling sites that have a defense towards the payload extraction.
 Such as the example above, where you would otherwise have to manually get the payload each time to access the JSON data.
 - I need to figure out a way to infinitely increase the timer without `wait_for_timeout`, this is unsuccessful for one other website that I've tried this on.
   - There's now a way to abort downloaded requests from getting responses to resource types.